devizer/w3top-bin/README.md

 ### Supported OS are provided by dotnet core
 - Debian 8 & 9, Ubuntu 14.04 ...
 19.04 and derivatives
 - Fedora 27 ...
-30+, CentOS 7, RedHat 7 and derivatives
+30, CentOS 7, RedHat 7 and derivatives
 - OpenSUSE 42 & 15, SLES 12 & 15
 - Alpine Linux

 Supported architectures: x64, armv7 (32-bit) and aarch64 (arm 64-bit)

-Legacy version 6 of CentOS & RedHat is also supported, however GLIBC to 2.14+ is required by official sqlite3 package.
-Rest of versions are supported without additional configuration.
+Legacy version 6 of CentOS & RedHat is also supported, however GLIBC 2.14+ is required by official sqlite3 package.

 ### [Re]Installation of precompiled binaries
 Short instruction: extract